thisisbowen/Ongoing_Conflicts/README.md

 ## Lessons Learnt
 `regex` library: it is a good library to remove content inside of {}, () etc. ex: `re.sub("[\(\[].*?[\)\]]", "",<String>)`

+## Concern
+My boss told me that it is easier to extract data through API.
+I am going to dig into that.